Asian American activism: Japanese

 The exclusion of Japanese reached its peak after Japan's attack of Pearl Harbor during the World War II.
 Deeming the Japanese in the US as threats to the country's national security, President Franklin D. Roosevelt issued an executive order to relocate and incarcerate over one hundred twelve thousand Japanese Americans to the internment camps across the country.
 A few Japanese challenged the constitutionality of the racially based curfews and incarceration.
 For instance, Minoru Yasui and Gordon Hirabayashi deliberately disobeyed the curfew orders to get arrested so that they could contest the constitutionality of the executive orders in the courts.
 Similarly, Fred Korematsu refused to leave his home for the internment camps and later brought his case to the Supreme Court, which, however, upheld the constitutionality of the internment.
 Inside the camps, Japanese were not passive either.
 Some protested against the poor working and living conditions, as seen in the strike at Tule Lake, but ended up being violently suppressed by the War Relocation Authority.
+The unsatisfactory conditions in these camps were recorded by various sources such as Takuichi Fuijii, whose accounts are compiled into a book known as Takuichi Fuijii's Diary.
 After the war, a younger generation of Japanese Americans started to demand an official apology and reparations from the US government.
 Inspired by the civil rights movements in the 1960s, the "redress movement," instead of centering on the documented property losses, aimed to address the broader injustice and psychological suffering caused by the incarceration.

-The era of social change (1960’s - late 20th century)
+The era of social change (1960s - late 20th century)

 The 1960s is marked by a formation of a collective Asian American identity.
 Different ethnic groups came together to fight against anti-Asian racism.
 At the same time Asians were seen participating in activism that covered a more diverse range of sociopolitical issues, such as anti-war movement, labor movement, women's rights and LGBTQ+ rights movement.

+Asian Americans for Action

 The Asian American Movement

 The 1960s was an era of social change.
 The rise of liberal, radical ideas especially among college students prompted a series of social and political movements against racism, colonialism, imperialism, gender inequality and so on.
-Among all the racially conscious movements, Asian American Movement was a middle-class reform effort organized by Asian Americans that aimed to achieve racial equality, social justice and political empowerment in a culturally pluralistic American society.
-The Movement spanned from the 1960s to mid-1970s, and signified an uptick in representation and activism within the Asian American community that had faced discriminatory policy and sentiment for so long.
+Among all the racially conscious movements, Asian American Movement was a middle-class reform effort which was organized by Asian Americans and it aimed to achieve racial equality, social justice and political empowerment in a culturally pluralistic American society.
+The Movement spanned from the 1960s to the mid-1970s, and it signified an uptick in representation and activism within the Asian American community, a response to the discriminatory policies and sentiments which it had faced for a very long time.
 The Asian American Movement was closely linked to other social and political activism during the same era such as the labor movements, Civil Rights Movement, anti-Vietnam War movement, Free Speech Movement and anti-imperialist movement.